spidim/ConfigurationLoader/README.md

 1. The parsing algorithm uses a Deterministic Finite State Machine to decide about the acceptance of the input and where to extract the variables from.
 It works very fast because there is no backtracking.
 It can be easily generalized in order to parse other templates of input files.
-I must note here that a first attempt to parse the lines using Regular Expressions was quickly abandoned due to inefficiency.
+There is also a RegEx based non-deterministic FSM parser that works at around 20-25% the performance of the Deterministic FSM one.

 1. Builder-like patterns are used to construct the Parser and FSM objects, but no further generalization of the concepts of parsing and underlying algorithm was